anquanscan/sec-tools/README.md

 [crocodilehunter](https://github.com/EFForg/crocodilehunter): Taking one back for Steve Irwin 　 　 (๑•̀ㅂ•́)و
 [FYP-Fuck-You-Phisher](https://github.com/mirkoviviano/FYP-Fuck-You-Phisher): I really hate phishing.
 With this tool you can send multiple fake emails and password to phishers.
 It executes HTTP POST requests on the web page you are supposed to enter your real credentials.
 [smogcloud](https://github.com/BishopFox/smogcloud): Find cloud assets that no one wants exposed 🔎 ☁️
 [pentest-pivoting](https://github.com/t3l3machus/pentest-pivoting): A compact guide to network pivoting for penetration testings / CTF challenges.
+[Xavier-Portfolio](https://github.com/ayezaee/Xavier-Portfolio): A student leader, A self-motivated Information Technology Student-Athlete with excellent time management, oral, and written communication skills.
+Passionate cybersecurity enthusiast looking to learn the ins and outs of data security, protection, detection, and prevention.
+Projects based on my interest in the IT world.
+The contact information listed below here for feedback and more.